The Average Auto Insurance Premium for a College Graduate

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 - On average, auto insurance for college graduates costs $163 per month or $1,955 annually.
 This is higher than the national average of $73 per month or $850 annually.

 - College graduates receive higher than average rates for auto insurance because of age.
 Most college graduates are under the age of 25.
 Younger drivers pay the most for coverage.

 - Fortunately, there are tons of discounts college graduates can qualify for.
-By seeking out applicable discounts and comparing rates from multiple companies, you can easily find affordable insurance for college grads.
+By seeking out applicable discounts and comparing rates from multiple companies, you can easily find the best car insurance for college graduates.

 Graduating from college is a huge life achievement.
 As you get ready to enter the real world and pursue your career, don’t forget about your auto insurance policy.

 The average auto insurance premium for a college graduate is $163 per month or $1,955 annually, but insurance companies offer a variety of auto insurance discounts depending on your age, driving record, and the type of vehicle insured.